-and press ENTER.
+and press Enter.

 You can set an environment variable temporarily, so that it applies only to the current login session, by typing it at the system prompt.
-For example, if your TERM variable is set to AT386 because you usually use the system console, but you want to temporarily log in on a DEC VT100 terminal, type:
+For example, if you want to temporarily add the directory /newdir to your search path, type: